amlcurran/website/src/articles/scaling-mobile-teams.md

 title: "Scaling mobile teams"
 slug: "scaling-mobile-teams"
 image: "ec-both-apps"
-featured: ./ec-both-apps.png
+featured: ./scaling-mobile-teams-cover-markus-spiske.jpg
 rawDate: "2023-04-06"
 snippet: "Scaling mobile teams in an engineering department is hard.
 This is how I decide how and when to scale for start-ups, scale-ups, and corporations."
 unlisted: true
 ---

-As companies grow, so does their teams, technical debt, and requirements.
+As companies gr ow, so does their teams, technical debt, and requirements.
 Scaling is a notoriously difficult problem for any part of engineering, but mobile – with its monolithic codebases and slow release schedule – presents unique difficulties.

 Over the years in mobile development, I've worked at many different scales and companies, and here is my "golden path" for scaling mobile capabilities.
 This isn't an immutable formula I follow every time, but the basis of a strategy to be extended and tweaked as the problem requires.